 The surname Overadge was first found in West Yorkshire at Liversedge, a township that dates back to the Domesday Book where it was listed as Livresec, a manor belonging to Radulf, a vassal of Ilbert de Lacy.
 The place name probably means "edge or ridge of a man called Leofhere," from the Old English personal name + "ecg."
 The township includes the hamlets of Millbridge, Littletown, Hightown, the Heights, and Robert-Town.
 Liversedge Hall was anciently the property of the Neville family, lords of the manor.
 Today the hall is in ruins and slight remains can be seen.

-Important Dates for the Overadge family
+Early History of the Overadge family

 This web page shows only a small excerpt of our Overadge research.
 Another 78 words (6 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Overadge History in all our PDF Extended History products and printed products wherever possible.